andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   cd $HOME/BIDS_tutorial/derivatives/mriqc/sub-01

 MRIQC performs two analysis stages: participant and group.
+In a nutshell, the participant level analysis stage computes the various diagnoistics and visualizations per subject, and the group level merges the diagnostics.
 The group level reports can be easily identified by the "group" label in the file names.
-The participant reports are the other HTML files -- each T1w, T2w, and functional acqusition has an associated html file report.
-You'll need to use a browser to view these html reports.
-If you're on an HPC, you may already have a browser installed.
-For example, mine contains firefox, so in order to open the T1w html report via the command line I would type this:
+The participant reports are the other HTML files -- each T1w, T2w, and functional acqusition has an associated HTML report; you will need to use a browser to view them.
+If you are on an HPC, you may already have a browser installed.
+For example, mine contains Firefox, so in order to open the T1w HTML report via the command line I would type this:

 ::

   firefox $HOME/BIDS_tutorial/derivatives/mriqc/sub-01/sub-01_T1w.html

-If you're working on a personal laptop or something else then you can right-click on the file and open with your default browser.
+If you're working on a personal laptop or equivalent else then you can right-click on one of the reports and open it with your default browser.

-Now, regardless of which html report you open, you'll quickly notice that there is A LOT of information provided.
+Regardless of which HTML report you open, you will quickly notice that there is **A LOT** of information provided.
 A lot.
 While parsing and trying to understand all the diagnostics can be daunting, there are several ones that I would recommend you absolutely check.
 If you're viewing any of the participant level reports, these can be found towards the bottom of the report in the *Extracted Image Quality Metrics (IQMs)* tab.

-T1w amd T2w reports: Contrast-to-Noise Ratio (CNS)

-functional reports: motion parameters (fd mean, fd num, fd perc), and Signal-to-Noise Ratio (SNR)
+T1w amd T2w reports: Contrast-to-Noise Ratio (CNS) task reports: motion parameters (fd mean, fd num, fd perc), and Signal-to-Noise Ratio (SNR)

-For the plots in the functional reports, I'd highly recommend examinig the *fMRI summary plot* to assess the motion across the acqusition period.
+For the plots in the functional reports, I'd highly recommend examining the *fMRI summary plot* to assess the motion across the functional acquisition period.

-The group html reports will take the values from the *Extracted Image Quality Metrics (IQMs)* in the participant files and plot them together.
-This provides a wonderful visualization of your data, based on different diagnostics.
+The group HTML reports will take the values from the *Extracted Image Quality Metrics (IQMs)* in the participant HTML files and plot them together.
+This provides a wonderful visualization of your data, based on various diagnostics.
 Since we only have one participant, the group reports aren't particularily meaningful, but with a dataset set containing many subjects you can visually inspect for outliers.
-In addition to the visual reports, there are also corresponding .tsv files that contain the diagnostics, which are tremendously useful for excluding data based on pre-determined thresholds.
+In addition to the HTML reports, there are also corresponding .tsv files that contain the diagnostics, which are tremendously useful for excluding data (e.g. specific subject runs) based on a-priori criteria.

 For additional information on the many diagnostics MRIQC provides, check out their documentation `here <https://mriqc.readthedocs.io/en/stable/measures.html>`__.